 The centerpiece of the report will be your data table.
-It should list the compression ratios that you observed for each method on a small sample of the images found in the Compression folder of the AllImages folder and the subjective quality of the compressed image.
-Select a subset of the images that includes examples of images with high contrast, images with areas of near uniform color, and images with few such areas.
-Note any artifacts (distortions) that you observe.
+It should list the compression ratios that you observed for each method on each image found in the Compression folder of the AllImages folder, the relative complexity of each method, and the subjective quality of the compressed image.
+Note any artifacts (distortions) that you observe in the compressed images.
 You are invited but not required to construct your own test images that may reveal weaknesses and strengths of the algorithms.